-Effective April 1, 2023, Roswell Park adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs).
+Effective April 1, 2023, Roswell Park adopted GASB Statement No. 96, SBITAs.
 As discussed in Note 2, this change in accounting principle established new requirements for calculating and reporting Roswell Park's subscription-based assets and liabilities activity.
 Beginning net position was restated for the effects of Roswell Park's adoption of GASB Statement No. 96.

 SBITA assets are considered financed purchases and are amortized over the lease term.
 Amortization of SBITA assets is reported as an outflow of resources and is included in amortization expense in the consolidated statements of revenues, expenses, and changes in net position.
-Amortization of \$12,610 was recognized in fiscal year 2024.
+Amortization of \$14,562 was recognized in fiscal year 2025 and \$12,610 in fiscal year 2024.